hzhongresearch/hzhongresearch.github.io/index.md

 [Data2](https://huggingface.co/datasets/hzhongresearch/ahead_ds_unmixed)
 [Website2](https://github.com/Australian-Future-Hearing-Initiative)

 Another HEaring AiD scenes Data Set (AHEAD-DS) is a publicly available audio dataset of audiologically relevant environments for hearing aids.
-YAMNet+ is a lightweight audio recognition model for deployment on resource constrained edge devices, it is a fully open source re-implementation of YAMNet.
+OpenYAMNet/YAMNet+ is a lightweight audio recognition model for deployment on resource constrained edge devices, it is a fully open source re-implementation of YAMNet.

 The goal of this project was to design a workflow and toolchain to deploy audio recognition models to smartphones connected to wireless earphones.
 This project offers a baseline audio recognition model and a standardised dataset for comparing audio recognition models.
 This is a first step to creating AI enhanced hearing aids.